contest-framework/server-old/README.md

 # Tertestrial

-Tertestrial is a distributed task execution framework that allows software developers to run terminal-based tasks from within their code editor/IDE with the absolute smallest amount of overhead.
+Tertestrial is a distributed task execution framework that allows software developers to run automated tests from within their development environment.